Analytic expressions for the steady-state current with finite extended reservoirs: Summary

 \section{Summary}

 We first summarize the main results.
 Some of the equations thus appear twice in this manuscript, for which we give the correspondence here.
-Details of all quantities will be provided in subsequent sections.
+Details of all quantities are in subsequent sections.

 We examine transport driven through a junction/impurity/system $\qs$ by a chemical potential or temperature drop between the left ($\ql$) and right ($\qr$) reservoirs, both of which are assumed to be non-interacting with a quadratic coupling to the system.
-Following the Meir-Wingreen approach developed for extended reservoirs in Ref.~\onlinecite{gruss_landauers_2016} (specifically, by averaging the current from the left and right reservoirs to create a symmetrized version of Eq.~(A25) in Ref.~\onlinecite{gruss_landauers_2016}), the steady-state current, $I$, can always be written as
+Following the ERA solution developed in Ref.~\onlinecite{gruss_landauers_2016} (including averaging the current from the left and right reservoirs to create a symmetrized version of the current), the steady-state current, $I$, can always be written as

+This equation has a similar structure to the well-known Meir-Wingreen formula~\cite{meir_landauer_1992,jauho_time-dependent_1994}, being in terms of $\qs$'s Green's functions ($\bG^<, \bG^{r(a)}$) and reservoir spectral densities ($\bGa^{\ql(\qr)},\tilde{\bGa}^{\ql(\qr)}$).
+Crucially, however, it is distinct: $\tilde{\bGa}^{\ql(\qr)}$ have occupation factors that cannot be disentangled from the actual spectral density when Markovian relaxation is present, which has important consequences discussed throughout this work.
 We emphasize this equation is valid for both non-interacting and many-body impurities, as well as Markovian or non-Markovian relaxation, and whether there is proportional coupling or not.
 Equation~\eqref{eq:Curr_Sum} here is the same as Eq.~\eqref{eq:Curr} in Sec.~\ref{sec:Current}.
 The quantities appearing in Eq.~\eqref{eq:Curr_Sum} are the electron charge $e$, the weighted and unweighted spectral densities ($\bGa^\alpha$ and $\tilde{\bGa}^\alpha$, respectively) for reservoir $\alpha=\ql,\qr$, the system's full lesser Green's function $\bG^<$, and the system's full advanced and retarded Green's functions ($\bG^{r}$ and $\bG^{a}$, respectively).
 These are all $N_\qs \times N_\qs$ matrices representing correlations between the $N_\qs$ system modes.